PEXANE2/azure-docs.tr-tr/articles/application-gateway/application-gateway-create-probe-ps.md

 ### <a name="sign-in-and-create-resource-group"></a>Oturum aç ve kaynak grubu oluştur

-1. Kimlik `Connect-AzAccount` doğrulamak için kullanın.
+1. `Connect-AzAccount`Kimlik doğrulamak için kullanın.

    ```powershell
    Connect-AzAccount